WeAreSeismica/seismica-sce/README.md

     - `python3 -m fix_bibtex --ifile refs.bib --ofile refs_better.bib`

 1. parse the pandoc output tex file to a better tex format
-    - `python3 -m parse_pandoc_file --bibfile refs_better.bib --ifile file_pandoc.tex --ofile file_pandoc_better.tex`
+    - `python3 -m parse_pandoc_file --bibfile refs_better.bib --ifile file_pandoc.tex --ofile file_better.tex`
     - unparsed tables and other confusing text will go in `junk.tex`
     - `temp.tex` is used for intermediate stages of parsing

 1. make pdf by either:
     - compiling all the `_better` files in overleaf with the publication template (recommended), OR:
     - run bibtex and lualatex locally
-        - `lualatex tex_out.tex` -> `tex_out.pdf`
+        - `lualatex file_better.tex` -> `file_better.pdf`
-        - `bibtex tex_out.aux`
+        - `bibtex file_better.aux`
-        - `lualatex tex_out.tex`
+        - `lualatex file_better.tex`
-        - `lualatex tex_out.tex`
+        - `lualatex file_better.tex`
             - running at least twice gives inline references a chance to sort themselves out
     - The Seismica publication template is not publicly available.
-If you are testing out these scripts without it, try using the Seismica submission template (and pdflatex) instead.
+If you are testing out these scripts without it, try using the [Seismica submission template](https://github.com/WeAreSeismica/submission-template) (and pdflatex) instead.
 You will need to comment out some metadata macros in the document preamble - they will throw errors in the submission template.

-1. complete other tasks to fix the latex files -
+1. complete other tasks to fix the latex files:
     - manually set options (breakmath, languages, report, etc) as necessary
     - manually link figure files (that the author uploaded separately) at the right sizes (1- or 2-column)
     - manually adjust for any citations that we couldn't parse (most should be marked in red, but some may have been missed altogether)